Republican Running For Sheriff Admits To Blackface — In His Campaign Ad

-So many white folks are obsessed with Black face from Canada’s Prime Minister Justin Trudeau to celebrities like Julianne Hough to elected official in Virginia.
-However, a Republican in South Carolina is trying something new — he is admitting to donning blackface in his campaign ad.
+From Canada’s Prime Minister Justin Trudeau to celebrities like Julianne Hough to Ralph Northam, the governor of Virginia, it seems like every white person has that dark past in their closets.
+However, a Republican in South Carolina is trying something new: Craig Stivender is admitting, in his campaign ad, no less, to donning blackface.

 See Also: Outrageous!
 Figurines Of White Cherub Crushing Head Of Black Angel Removed From Dollar Store

-In a bizarre ad, Craig Stivender, who is running for Colleton County sheriff in South Carolina, he babbled about his “mistakes” and said, “About 10 years ago as a young police officer, I attended a law enforcement Halloween party dressed as ruthless drug kingpin ‘Big Meech’ Flenory.”
-He claimed, “I did it to disparage a criminal whose actions hurt our community and country.”
+In the bizarre ad, Stivender, who is running for sheriff of Colleton County, he babbled about his “mistakes” and offered an excuse.

+“About 10 years ago as a young police officer, I attended a law enforcement Halloween party dressed as ruthless drug kingpin ‘Big Meech’ Flenory,” he explained before claiming, “I did it to disparage a criminal whose actions hurt our community and country.”

-He then showed a photo of himself in blackface — posing with a Black woman.
-See the video below:
+The campaign ad then flashed a photo of himself in blackface — posing with a Black woman.
+See the full ad below.

-Blackface is an ongoing from white folks of all backgrounds.
-Most recently, In case you missed it, photos of Canada’s Prime Minister Justin Trudeau surfaced of him in “brownface” as Aladdin when he was 30 years old in 2001.
-See below:
+Blackface has managed to maintain an ongoing relevance with white folks of all backgrounds.
+Most recently, photos of Trudeau surfaced of him wearing “brownface” while dressing up as Aladdin when he was 30 years old in 2001.

 View this post on Instagram